Susanna Ceccardi

 Susanna Ceccardi (born 19 March 1987) is an Italian politician.
 In May 2019, she was elected to the European Parliament.
 She served as mayor of Cascina from June 2016 to June 2019.

 Family and early life

+Ceccardi was born in Pisa, Tuscany.
+Her mother is Maria Iacoponi.
 The family of her father (Roberto) originated from the hamlet of Vaglie in the comune of Ligonchio and she is a distant cousin through her paternal grandfather of the singer Iva Zanicchi.
 Francesco Ceccardi, brother of her paternal grandfather, died in the hamlet of Busana on the Apennine Mountains, killed by the army of the Italian Social Republic in January 1945 and is locally honored by a way-side cross with a plaque.
 Her family was left-wing but her parents moved their vote to the Northern League in the 1990s.

-She graduated at classical high school and she later enrolled at Law School at the University of Pisa, where she began her political activity as student representative.
-She took all the exams but never graduated.
+She graduated at classical high school and she later enrolled at School of Law at the University of Pisa, where she began her political activity as student representative.
+She graduated in 2024.

 Political career

 Cascina

-She was elected at the municipal council of Cascina in 2011 and she participated as a regular guest in the political talk show Announo on the national channel LA7.
+She was elected at the municipal council of Cascina in 2011 and she participated as a regular guest in the political talk show Announo on the national channel La7.

 She was a candidate for the 2015 Tuscan regional election but did not get a council seat.

 During the 2016 Italian local elections she obtained at the Cascina mayoral election 28.4% in the first round and 50.3% in the run-off, while her party got 21.3%.
 Immigration was a core topic of the campaign.

 At the time her victory interrupted 70 years of left-wing local leadership, and Cascina became the first large municipality won by Lega Nord Toscana in the region and the second in general after Bagni di Lucca in the 1990s. in a region which is a traditional left stronghold.
 She was also the only member of Lega Nord elected mayor in the whole region before Siena, Pisa and Massa followed suit in the June 2018 local elections.

 The result was not considered local and was seen as a key example of the political shift fuelled by the topic of immigration, which later occurred at the 2018 Italian general election.